AdrienPlacais/lightwin/INSTALL.md

 [https://www.youtube.com/watch?v=Ul79ihg41Rs](https://www.youtube.com/watch?v=Ul79ihg41Rs)

 ## TraceWin compatibility
-To run TraceWin, modify the paths in `source/config/beam_calculator.py` so that it matches with your installation.
+To run TraceWin, add your computer/server paths in your `machine_config.toml`.
+You can have a single `machine_config.toml` file for all your projects, or one per project.
+The path to the `machine_config.toml` is defined in the `lightwin.toml` configuration, under the `tracewin` key, `machine_config_file` subkey.

+An example is provided in the `data/example` folder.

+TODO: Clearer explanations + example; maybe dedicated page in documentation, in the same section than Cython?

 ### Test
-When everything is set up, navigate to the `lightwin` dir and run `pytest`.
+When everything is set up, navigate to the `lightwin` installation directory (where `data`, `source`, `tests` directories should be) and run `pytest`.
 If TraceWin is not installed, run `pytest -m "not tracewin"`.

 Note that as for now, `pytest` will raise errors if `pymoo` is not installed, and if the `cython` packages are not compiled.

+TODO: Clearer explanations + example; maybe dedicated page in documentation, in the same section than Cython + TraceWin?

+### FAQ
+TODO